Neal Taylor Nature Center

 The Mission of the Nature Center Neal Taylor Nature Center was established in 1988, to encourage public understanding, enjoyment, and protection of Cachuma Lake, the Upper Santa Ynez River, and the San Rafael Mountain Range Watershed.

-Neal Taylor Nature Center (NTLC) is located within Cachuma Recreation Area in a picturesque old ranch house.
+Neal Taylor Nature Center is located within Cachuma Recreation Area in a picturesque old ranch house.
 Developed and operated by a corps of committed volunteers, it offers exhibits on the local valley and mountain environment for all ages, emphasizing hands-on exhibits to appeal to children.

 Exhibits offer educational material on: